christosgkoros/christosgkoros/README.md

-👋 Hi, wellcome to my playground!
+👋 Hi, welcome to my playground!

+Here, you will find personal projects related to APIs, microservices and software development.

 <!---
 Gorosc/Gorosc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.